dvdmtw98/blog/blog-vault/articles/2025-05-10-linux-links-demystified.md

 ![[linux-create-symlink-1.png|240]]
 _Fig.
 1: Files & Directories used in example_

-For the Linux examples, I will be using the files and directories shown in Fig. 1. `Source` and `Destination` are both in my home directory.
+For the examples, I will be using the files and directories shown in Fig. 1.
+“Source” and “Destination” are both in my home directory.

 #### Creating Symlink